mrakgr/The-Spiral-Language/readme.md

     typed_expr
 ```

 This is the heart of the join point.
-In the first case which is hit when the join point is entered the first time, it sets the dictionary to indicate that the join point is evaluation.
+In the first case which is hit when the join point is entered the first time, it sets the dictionary to indicate that the join point is being evaluated in case it is ever called recursively.

 Then it calls `tev_method`.
 That particular method is similar to `tev_seq`.